efren-palacios/duellinks/_posts/content/events/2018/03/2018-03-28-awaken-rainbow-dragon.md

 - Enter Battle Phase and swing for victory!

 **Replacements**
-- {Good Goblin Housekeeping} and {Jar of Greed} can be replaced by other draw cards (filter by 'Drawing' in the Card Editor), for example, {Shard of Greed}, {Legacy of Yata-Garasu} etc. However, if you replace Good Goblin Housekeeping you'll need to add {Pot of Benevolence} to avoid drawing {Summoner of Illusions} or {Dimensionhole} last
+- {Good Goblin Housekeeping} and {Jar of Greed} can be replaced by other draw cards (filter by "Drawing" in the Card Editor), for example, {Shard of Greed}, {Legacy of Yata-Garasu} etc. However, if you replace Good Goblin Housekeeping you'll need to add {Pot of Benevolence} to avoid drawing {Summoner of Illusions} or {Dimensionhole} last

 **Risks**
 - Technically {Crystal Beast Amethyst Cat} gets through {The Sanctuary in the Sky} but it shouldn't be a common issue